mozilla/ActiveData/docs/Qb_Tutorial.md

 Simple `from` Clause
 --------------------

 All queries must have a `from` clause, which is indicates what data is being queried.
-ActiveData has a default documents store, and uses it to translate names to explicit cubes.
+ActiveData has a default container, which it uses to translate names to explicit cubes.

 ```javascript
 {"from": "unittest"}